Standing mixer 12″ bunt pan Food scale Small mixing bowl

 Finally, freeze them for 3 hours or overnight before transferring them into a storage container.
 Keep in the freezer until ready to cook.
 They will keep for months like this.

 Cooking and Plating

 Bring a large pot of water to a boil.
-The more water, the longer it takes and the lower the chance of them sticking together.
+The more water, the longer it take and the lower the change of them sticking together.
 I’ve done it with 6 quarts and with 2.
 It depends on how much you want to watch it.

 While the water is coming to a boil, toast your pine nuts on a dry skillet and set aside.